bcosynot/hyperutil/README.md

 This only needs to be run once.
 You will need node installed (I couldn't get a bash script to work well, unfortunately).

+To learn more about how to use caps-lock as hyper and escape, check out this blog post at [https://prodlog.xyz/posts/better-caps-lock](https://prodlog.xyz/posts/better-caps-lock)

 To run this quickly use

 ```shell